nfzd/get_up_clock/README.md

 ## Configuration

+See `config/cfg-leds.json` and `config/cfg-neopixel.json` for examples.

+### Simple LEDS

-See `config/cfg.json` for an example.
-This example is for the following LED specification in `src/main.py`:
+Here, we use the following LED specification in `src/main.py`:

 ```python
 leds = LEDs(status='LED', red=(14, 15), green=(16, 17), test_all=True)